-With the brass barrel installed, it just needs to be mounted in place:
+With the gun painted and the brass barrel installed, it just needs to be mounted in place:

-While the glue set up, I assembled the linkage that opened the pistol ports:
+While the glue set up on the hull, I assembled the linkage that opened the pistol ports:

-I also added more Grandt Line bolts because the mounts for the M3’s port hatches are bolted on unlike the Sherman’s, which were welded in place:
+I also added more Grandt Line bolts because the mounts for the M3’s port hatches were bolted on unlike the Sherman’s, which were welded in place:

 There will be more linkage added to the pistol port hatches later on.

-Since I had the upper hull in place finally, I puttied the underside of the sponsons to hide the gaps:
+Since I had the upper hull in place finally, I puttied the underside of the sponsons to hide the gaps (again):

 As I build, The Boys in the Back wrestle with various things that are problems in search of a solution.
 One of the (several) problems with this kit is certain details.
 It started with the headlight assemblies and then grew to encompass a few other things.
 The taillights were a bit off as were the air cleaner assemblies.
-While looking for something online that had nothing to do with modeling, somehow I ran across a video review of Tamiya’s new-tool M3 Stuart.
+While looking for something online that had nothing to do with modeling (yes…porn, again), somehow I ran across a video review of Tamiya’s new-tool M3 Stuart (because don’t all porn links take you to modeling websites?!).
 My take-away from that was that it’s a MUCH better kit than the hoary old beast from the early 70s and that due to how the parts were engineered, putting an interior in that kit would be a stone bitch.
 Fine if a silhouette model is the goal, though.
 Oh.
 And Tamiya’s headlights, taillights, and air cleaners were EVER so much nicer than Academy’s representations!
 In fact, they’re nice enough for me to have bought the kit as a donor kit.
 (Clearly, I need a life.)
+(Other than cruising porn.)

 For instance… On the left is the mostly-assembled Tamiya air cleaner assembly, on the right is the Academy air cleaner:

-The Tamiya part is more accurate, intake ducting (the lower) is present whereas the Academy has none (and there’s no detail on the hull where this assembly goes in the Academy kit), the curve to the output ducting is accurate meaning I don’t have to fix the Academy ducts.
+The Tamiya part is more accurate, intake ducting (the lower one on the right) is present whereas the Academy has none (and there’s no detail on the hull where this assembly goes in the Academy kit), the curve to the output ducting is accurate meaning I don’t have to fix the Academy ducts.
 Nice.
 But nothing is perfect (except maybe for stupidity) and Tamiya didn’t provide for the rods that keep the bottom of the air filter housing in place, so I added them: